scripting/tweets.opml.org/README.md

 # tweets.opml.org

-A free service that keeps an archive of your tweets in machine-readable form on GitHub.
+A free <a href="http://tweets.opml.org/">service</a> that keeps an archive of your tweets in machine-readable form on GitHub.

 You don't have to install any software.
 It's all done on my server, which I'm running as part of a bootstrap.

 You can help by signing up.

 ### Getting started